himanshuraimau/gen-ai/Readme.md

 ## Overview

-This project is a web scraper application that allows you to scrape data from a provided URL and display the content.
-The application consists of a backend server built with Express and a frontend served as static HTML.
+This project is a web scraper application that allows you to scrape data from a provided URL and make a json files with set of req instructions.

 ## Getting Started